Love Is Terribly Inconvenient. My Ex Alexander & My New Pup Koko. By Dish Stanley

 That was my plan.

 But I got to Kingly Cavalier early, while Julie was still doing playtime with about 10 puppies.
-One, clearly a few months older than the others, jiggled her little body up to mine and started batting her seductive, beautiful large brown eyes at me.
+One, clearly meant for me, jiggled her little body up to mine and started batting her seductive, beautiful large brown eyes at me.
 She was the only black and tan puppy in the mix.
-Black and tan being, coincidentally, the coloring I most wanted.

 Julie gently picked up the little puppy, bringing her over to the other side of the room.
 “I’m keeping this sweet little girl," she said.
 "She is a perfect example of the black-and-tan Cavalier, so I’m holding her back to breed her."